primkey7607/LLMs_as_a_Crowd/README.md

 Notice the experiments_conf.yaml file under entity_resolution.
 The idea is to have a script that takes in an experiment name, and then looks at this config file to figure out what prompt templates / parameters to use for that experiment - I will have this done soon.

 In the meantime, you can start on adding subclasses to PromptTemplate for the other tasks.

+Most of the downstream stuff - combining the many csvs into one, calculating crowd methods - will be shared code.